ShyMammoth/Web-Scrape/README.md

 # Workflow
 ## 1. Scrapy
 Run `main.sh` file.
-This does
+This:
-1. Remove existing files (if not it will append)
+1. Removes existing files (if not it will append)
-2. Scrape websites
+2. Scrapes using all scrapy scripts into .json
 3. Convert .json in 'scraped_json' folder into .csv in 'converted_csv' folder